Spinach Stuffed Chicken Breast

 - Preheat the oven to 350 degree F. Line a rimmed baking sheet with parchment paper.
 Lay the chicken breasts flat on the baking sheet.
 Starting from one side, cut a deep slit (or pocket) into each chicken breast, parallel to the baking sheet, leaving three sides intact.
 Try to make the cut even so the attached edges are all about 1/2-inch thick.

 - Squeeze as much moisture out of the thawed spinach as possible.
-Then mix the spinach, shredded cheese, red peppers, shaved onion, garlic, paprika, and 1/4 teaspoon salt together in a mix bowl.
+Then, in a mixing bowl, combine the spinach, shredded cheese, red peppers, shaved onion, garlic, paprika, and 1/4 teaspoon salt.
+Stir well.

 - Stuff the mixture evenly into the chicken breasts, turning them upright, so the stuffing is facing up.
 Drizzle each breast with olive oil and sprinkle generously with salt and pepper.